 At West Kirby School and College, our classes follow their own bespoke curriculum.
 These are based on learning pathways which reflect the aims and values we want our curriculum to possess.

-Our 'Learning means the world' curriculum
+'Learning means the world' (LMTW) curriculum

 From September 2020 we introduced a new global curriculum called 'Learning Means the World''.
 This curriculum is innovative, forward thinking and highly relevant to our pupils' needs and thoroughly engages them as they tackle challenging topics and issues.
-As a school which is majority white British, we wanted our pupils to fully embrace cultural diversity, learning about, experiencing an celebrating a range of range of cultural and faith heritages.
+As a school which is majority white British, we wanted our pupils to fully embrace cultural diversity, learning about, experiencing and celebrating a range of cultural and faith heritages.

 The 'Learning Means the World' (LMTW) curriculum is theme based and has been written with world issues in mind and is centred around 4 c's :